milindthakur177/GSoC21-TensorFlow-Final-Report/README.md

 ## Final Thoughts

 I really enjoyed my time working with the TensorFlow team.
 I have learned a lot working on this project during the GSoC period.
-I would like to thank my mentors Lu, Meghna, and George for believing in me and helping me out whenever I got stuck.
+I would like to thank my mentors Lu, [Meghna Natraj](https://www.linkedin.com/in/meghnanatraj/), and [George Soloupis](https://www.linkedin.com/in/george-soloupis/) for believing in me and helping me out whenever I got stuck.
 I would keep contributing to the project and the community with the things I have learned and would continue to learn.

 Lastly, I would like to thank Google for organizing such a great program.